guvencenanguvenal/mustafa/README.md

 Add your `shard.yml` and install lib.
 Yes it's ready!
 Build your MVC project.

+For more information, you can see [Mustafa Wiki](https://github.com/guvencenanguvenal/mustafa/wiki)

 # Installation :star:

 Add this to your application's `shards.yml`